ShaneFerns25/CountryExplorer/README.md

 > This way the process can be repeated to search for information on any country.

+## Testing the application using Jest
+> To run the tests for the frontend, open a terminal in the client folder or open a terminal and navigate to the client folder using the cd command.

+> run 'npm t' or 'npm test' command in the terminal to run all the tests.

+## Testing the application using Cypress
+> To run the tests for the backend, open a terminal in the server folder or open a terminal and navigate to the server folder using the cd command.

+> run 'npm t' or 'npm test' command in the terminal to run all the tests.

 ## Documentation
 - [Node](https://nodejs.org/en/docs)
 - [React](https://react.dev/learn)